Disruption expected on rail services across the UK today despite no strike action

-Following the first of three days of planned strike action by members of the Rail, Maritime and Transport (RMT) union, Wednesday (22 June) will also see mass disruption on the network, despite no strike action taking place.
+Following the second of three days of planned strike action by members of the Rail, Maritime and Transport (RMT) union, Friday (24 June) will also see mass disruption on the network, despite no strike action taking place.

-Fewer than one in five trains ran on Tuesday after members of the RMT on Network Rail (NR) and 13 train operators staged the first of three walkouts, with strikes set to follow on Thursday and Saturday.
+Fewer than one in five trains ran on Tuesday and Thursday after members of the RMT on Network Rail (NR) and 13 train operators staged the first of three walkouts, with a third round of strikes set to follow on Saturday.

 Here is everything you need to know about it.